 A huge building considering what few facilities it offers, Bangor is a bit of a relic in a far corner of Wales.

-First two hours free for all vehicles, after which cars must pay £6 and other vehicles £7.
+First 2 hours free for all vehicles, after which cars must pay £6 and other vehicles £7.
 Prices can be paid at the pay and display machines in each parking area.

 Fees are strictly enforced by APCOA.

-The lack of services on the A55 and the A5 in this area may come as a bit of a surprise, considering how important they are.
+The A5 and A55 don't have many full service areas.
 There are local facilities (both signposted and not-signposted) along both of these roads, but few services.

-Top Rank became Pavilion and in 1994 Pavilion sold it to Forte, as they needed money and decided they'd rather focus on motorways.
+Top Rank became Pavilion and in 1994 Pavilion sold the site to Forte, as they needed money and decided they'd rather focus on motorways.
 Pavilion wanted £750,000 for the services, although it's not thought that they got this.